Phillip-Kemper/kempy-web/client/posts/first.md

 ---
-title: "A Primer on Data Availability For ZK Rollups"
+title: 'A Primer on Data Availability For ZK Rollups'
-date: "2023-06-06"
+date: '2023-06-06'
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.